LearnersGuild/cos/Processes/Solidify_Experiment.md

 Using a thumbs up / thumbs down / sideways the facilitator asks everyone to vote for adopting this proposal and/or extending the experiment.

-If two thirds or more gave a thumbs up, the experiment is adopted as a permanent culture component.
-If there half to two-thirds gave a thumbs up the experiment is extended for another trial period.
-If less than half of the group votes thumbs up the experiment is dropped.
+- If two thirds or more gave a thumbs up, the experiment is adopted as a permanent culture component.
+- If there are more thumbs up than thumbs down the experiment is extended for another trial period.
+- If there are more thumbs down than thumbs up the experiment is dropped.

-Regardless of how many thumbs up it receives, an amended experiment cannot be permanently adopted and must be extended for another trial period.
+- Regardless of how many thumbs up it receives, an amended experiment cannot be permanently adopted and must be extended for another trial period.